-Applicants who relocate to Brisbane prior to being offered an IPRA will not be eligible to receive the relocation allowance.
+Applicants who relocate to Brisbane prior to being offered an IPRA with QUT will not be eligible to receive the relocation allowance.

 Reimbursement claims must be made within two (2) years of termination of the award and within twelve (12) months of submission of the thesis.
-Original receipts and a Supplier Maintenance Form must be provided to the Research Students Centre.
+Original receipts and a Supplier Maintenance Form (located under Purchasing | Form) must be provided to the Graduate Research Centre.